 As discussed in the Grading and Drainage Report (Appendix C), the Strawberry Fields Site is relatively flat and generally drains southwesterly from I-5 towards the Sacramento River.
 The current FEMA Flood Insurance Rate Map (FIRM) identifies that the proposed development area under Alternative A is outside of the 100-year floodplain and the State Central Valley Flood Protections Board Floodway Map shows that the proposed development area is outside of the designated floodway of the Sacramento River.
-However, during storm events smaller than a 100 year event, approximately 600-700 cubic feet per second (cfs) will flow through the site from east of I-5.
-This flow comes from Churn Creek, spills over I-5 and is conveyed overland to the Sacramento River.
+However, modeling has projected that during storm events smaller than a 100-year event, approximately 600-700 cubic feet per second (cfs) could flow through the site from east of I-5.
+The model shows that this flow from Churn Creek could spill over I-5 and be conveyed overland to the Sacramento River.
+While this potential circumstance has been modeled, there are no historical records of this Section of I-5 ever overtopping.

-Under Alternative A, surface parking lots would be constructed with a west-to-east slope toward storm drain inlets, which would be placed at appropriate intervals to capture runoff and convey it via an underground storm drain system.
+Under Alternative A, surface parking lots would be constructed with a west-to-east slope toward storm drain inlets, which would be placed at appropriate intervals to capture runoff and convey it via an underground storm drain system or infiltration trenches.
+The parking lots and outdoor pedestrian areas could potentially be developed with pervious pavements, which reduce runoff volume while providing treatment; however, to be conservative, the drainage study did not assume the use of pervious pavement.
 Catch Basin insert filters will be installed at select area drains to capture sediment, debris, trash, oil, and grease from stormwater.
 These filters would clean the stormwater during low flows, and have no standing water, minimizing any bacteria and odor problems.
 Regular maintenance and regular inspection will ensure the catch basin insert filters are working properly and a buildup of debris is not occurring.
-A 40-foot wide, 5-foot deep vegetated swale is proposed to run north to south between the access road within the site and I-5.
+A 40foot wide, 5-foot-deep vegetated swale is proposed to run north to south between the access road within the site and I-5.
 This vegetated swale would convey project runoff, provide stormwater filtration and infiltration, as well as provide a bypass channel for the 600-700 cfs flow coming westerly from Churn Creek during extreme rain events.
-The vegetated swale would pass south of the proposed development through a box culvert under the access road and to a 650,000-cubic foot water quality retention pond as shown in Figure A4 of Appendix C. The proposed water quality retention pond has been sized in accordance with the California Stormwater Quality Association (CASQA) California Stormwater Best Management Practice (BMP) Handbook for New Development and Redevelopment, and would retain water and allow infiltration into the native alluvial soil during a typical rain event.
-During rare extreme runoff events, the wet pond will spill and runoff will make its way south to the Sacramento River.
-The wet pond will be submerged when the Sacramento River is flooding.
+The vegetated swale would pass south of the proposed development through a box culvert under the access road and to a 650,000-cubic foot wet pond as shown in Figure A4 of Appendix C. Wet ponds are constructed basins that have a permanent pool of water throughout the year and differ from constructed wetlands primarily in having a greater average depth.
+Wet ponds treat incoming stormwater runoff by settling and biological uptake (see Section 6.1.5 of Appendix N).
+The proposed wet pond has been sized in accordance with the California Stormwater Quality Association (CASQA) California Stormwater Best Management Practice (BMP) Handbook for New Development and Redevelopment and would retain water and allow infiltration into the native alluvial soil during a typical rain event.
+It is anticipated that the water surface elevation of the proposed wet pond will fluctuate with the water level in the adjacent section of the river and groundwater in the area.
+During rare extreme runoff events, the wet pond would spill, and runoff will make its way south to the Sacramento River.
+The wet pond would be submerged when the Sacramento River is flooding during a 100-year event.

-Sacramento River Streambank Stabilization
+Sacramento River Streambank Stabilization and Vegetative Buffer